carloshenriquefarias/JRSparrowII/README.md

 ### Hi, I'm Carlos Henrique <img src="https://media.giphy.com/media/hvRJCLFzcasrR4ia7z/giphy.gif" width="30" >

-I'm a FullStack Developer Passionate about the best web and mobile development technologies.
+I'm a Developer Passionate about the best web and mobile development technologies.
 I have experience with projects using JavaScript, Typescript, ReactJS, and React Native.
 I'm a student at Ignite at Rocketseat, where I learned in practice on the most modern technologies of web and mobile development.🚀

 #### My current tools
 📲 Front-end Mobile with React Native